Weifang: Notable people

 In addition, Kong Rong, Fan Zhongyan, Ouyang Xiu, Su Dongpo, Zheng Banqiao, et al. have worked in Weifang historically.
 Examples of notable individuals from the city in more recent years include Wang Jinmei, Chen Shaomin, Wang Yuanjian, Wang Tongzhao and Zang Kejia.

+Demographics

+According to the Seventh National Census in 2020, the city's Permanent Population (hukou) was 9,386,705.

+Compared with 9,086,241 people in the Sixth National Census in 2010, the population has increased by 300,464 over the past ten years, representing a growth of 3.31%, with an average annual growth rate of 0.33%.